yoyololicon/pytorch-NMF/README.md

 In this package I implement NMF, PLCA and their deconvolutional variations in PyTorch based on `torch.nn.Module`, so the models can be moved freely among CPU/GPU devices and utilize parallel computation of cuda.
+We also utilize the computational graph from `torch.autograd` to derive updated coefficients so the amount of codes is reduced and easy to maintain.

 # Modules

 ## NMF

 Basic NMF and NMFD module minimizing beta-divergence using multiplicative update rules.
-The multiplier is obtained via `torch.autograd` so the amount of codes is reduced and easy to maintain.

 The interface is similar to `sklearn.decomposition.NMF` with some extra options.